10 Things Avoidantly Attached Partners Can Do to Build Security in Anxious-Avoidant Relationships

 5. Use “Parts Language” When You Feel Defensive

-Borrowing from Internal Family Systems (IFS), you can begin to notice your avoidant parts rather than become them.
+Borrowing from Internal Family Systems (IFS), you can begin to notice your avoidant parts rather than becoming them.

 Say something like: